cometbft/cometbft/docs/core/configuration.md

 # Address to advertise to peers for them to dial
 # If empty, will use the same port as the laddr,
 # and will introspect on the listener or use UPnP
-# to figure out the address.
+# to figure out the address. ip and port are required
+# example: 159.89.10.97:26656
 external_address = ""

 # Comma separated list of seed nodes to connect to
 seeds = ""

 # Comma separated list of peers to be added to the peer store
 # on startup.
-Either bootstrap_peers or persistent_peers is
+Either BootstrapPeers or PersistentPeers are
 # needed for peer discovery
 bootstrap_peers = ""